solushen1/My-Final-01-10-25/replit.md

 - Make sure to set the `GEMINI_API_KEY` secret in production as well

 ## Recent Changes (October 01, 2025)
-- Migrated project to Replit environment
+- **Completed GitHub import setup for Replit environment**
+- Installed all npm dependencies (117 packages)
-- Updated Vite config to use port 5000 (required for Replit)
+- Vite dev server successfully running on port 5000
-- Configured HMR for Replit's proxy setup
+- Configured for Replit proxy with `allowedHosts: true` and HMR on port 443
-- Fixed viewport meta tag in index.html
-- Removed conflicting importmap (using Vite's bundler instead)
-- Configured deployment settings for autoscale
+- Deployment configured for autoscale with build and preview commands
-- Documented project structure and setup requirements
+- Application displays correctly with graceful handling of missing API key
+- TypeScript LSP diagnostics resolved

+### Current Status
+✅ Frontend server running successfully on port 5000
+✅ All dependencies installed
+✅ Deployment configuration complete
+⚠️ GEMINI_API_KEY secret not configured (AI features disabled until set)